CP

 Pro-grade single-component acrylic — used on commercial concrete floors that don't see daily passenger-car traffic, scaled down to a 1-gal can for residential

 Top pick: Rust-Oleum EpoxyShield Garage Floor Coating Kit.
-At about $90 for a single-car kit and $180 for two, it’s the only true 2-part epoxy on every Home Depot shelf in America, and on our hot-tire test it was the cheapest pick that didn’t fail.
+At about $90 for a single-car kit and $180 for two, it’s the most widely stocked true 2-part epoxy kit in America — Quikrete and RockSolid share that shelf — and on our hot-tire test it was the cheapest pick that didn’t fail.
 EpoxyShield wins on pickup resistance, prep tolerance, and on being the one kit a first-time floor coater can actually finish without ruining the pot.
-It falls short on cure time (five to seven days before you can park on it) and on coverage (one kit per car bay, a two-car garage is two kits).
+It falls short on cure time (the data sheet’s floor is 72 hours before you can park on it, and five to seven days is realistic in a cool or humid garage) and on coverage (one kit per car bay, a two-car garage is two kits).
 If you need to drive on the floor by Sunday afternoon, Rust-Oleum’s RockSolid Polycuramine kit is the polyaspartic-style upgrade.
 For a workshop or basement bay where there’s no hot tire, Drylok Latex or INSL-X Tuff Crete is the smarter spend; for a tight budget on a sound slab, Behr Premium 1-Part Epoxy is fine paint.
+And if the question you actually arrived with is what’s the best garage floor coating rather than which can to buy, the taxonomy section below sorts the whole shelf — paint, epoxy, polyurea, polyaspartic — by film thickness, lifespan, and price.

 Prep is the floor coating.
 Every pick here works on a clean, etched, dry slab.
 None of them work on a slab that’s still oily, sealed, or hiding moisture.
 If your concrete beads water like a waxed hood, no can on this list adheres long-term.
 Work through our residential concrete floor prep guide before you buy paint, and the topcoat decision is the easy one.